Skip Navigation Links

 I wish to give an additional contribution of: $

-• Please note that all Early Registration and New Student Discounts can only be processed by registering in-person or by phone.
-Discounts cannot be applied through our online registration process and discounts cannot be applied retroactively.
-These discounts can not apply to birthday parties, subsidized classes, or Summer Arts Camp (SAC).
-See SAC policies for other details specific to our summer camp program.
+• Contact a Registrar with any questions at 952-473-7361 ext.
+160 or registration@minnetonkaARTS.org.
+Please note that the New Student Discount can only be processed by registering in-person or by phone.
+This discount cannot be applied retroactively and it does not apply to birthday parties, subsidized classes, or Summer Arts Camp (SAC).
+See SAC policies for other details specific to camp.
+Learn about finding the right class, registration policies and more on our website.

 2240 North Shore Drive